San Bernardino Drug and Alcohol Use Statistics

 Addiction treatment is a personal experience, and everyone has different needs.
 Here are a few things to consider when deciding which drug rehab or alcohol rehab in San Bernardino is right for you.

-Once you’ve decided between inpatient or outpatient treatment, the next factor for many people is cost.
+Cost: Once you’ve decided between inpatient or outpatient treatment, the next factor for many people is cost.
 If you don’t have private insurance, look for rehabs that offer financing options or payment assistance.
 If you are using insurance, you’ll want to find a program that is accepted by your plan.

 Not all rehabs are created equal.
 Some facilities take a different approach to treatment, such as holistic treatment that includes more integrative health therapies such as yoga.
 Executive rehabs cater to the busy professional, and faith-based rehabs recognize the role religion can play in addiction recovery.